illinois-cs415/illinois-cs415.github.io/_old_assignments/4creditProject.md

     points: 10
     description: Submit a description of your project
   -
+    name: Create an Environment
+    points: 40
+    description: A 3D environment that the user can navigate in
+  -
+    name: Teleportable and Walkable Areas
+    points: 10
+    description: Implement a teleportation mechanic in addition to a walking mechanic
+  -
+    name: Grabbable Object
+    points: 10
+    description: Have at least 3 grabbable objects the user can interact with
+  -
-    name: Project Implementation
+    name: Button
-    points: 70
+    points: 10
-    description: Submit the code or similar work product through a link to a repo or compressed folder -
+    description: Implemenment a touchable button with feedback -
     name: Video
     points: 20